 - When using images in the description, add the image description in the WYSIWYG editor.

 Many of the same best practices from product descriptions can be applied to category descriptions.
 They should be easy to read, catered to the audience/shopper, and utilize keywords.
 It's also a usful place to highlight or link to deeper subcategories, entry-level products or higher-end products.
-For more helpful resources, see Category Descriptions Best Practices.

-Keywords are search terms that are relavent to the content on a page.
+Keywords are search terms that are relevant to the content on a page.
 They are an extremely important aspect not only for SEO, but your marketing.
 As mentioned in the sections above, keywords are important to include in descriptions and metadata.

 There is a section to place meta keywords on pages.
-However this method is slowly becoming obsolete as search algorithms become more sophisticated.
+However, this method is slowly becoming obsolete as search algorithms become more sophisticated.
 It is better to include keywords into descriptions and categories.